martbetz/martbetz.github.io/faq.md

 ### Are you on social media? ###

 I've no reason to be.
-I may pop up in the odd forum, but that's about it.

 ### What are your chosen pronouns? ###